eewwalker/ERASER/readme.md

 ![Screenshot](./assets/landing.png)

 Fullstack image editing application, built with React frontend, and Flask/Python backend.
 Made in collaboration with a partner within 3 days.
 Images are stored in Amazon S3 bucket, and replaced when edited-- either B&W convert, or color edit.
+If enough color edits are performed on a single image-- the image may be erased, hence, "Eraser."

 <p align="right">(<a href="#readme-top">back to top</a>)</p>